MT KAILASH YATRA MANSOROVAR - LHASA

 Day-19: Cross the border (Kerung) and drive to KathmanduToday we say goodbye to the Tibetan guide and driver and walk to Nepalese Immigration Control in Kerung where our Nepalese staff will meet us.
 After completing the re-entry formalities we continue the drive to Kathmandu, which, depending on road and weather conditions, should take about 8-9 hours.
 Hotel Overnight.

-Day-20:Free day to explore Kathmandu.
+Day-20:Free at leisure to explore Kathmandu.
 Hotel Overnight.

 End of services